Private knee surgery - costs and treatment

 • Waiting time: 4-6 weeks

-• Ways to pay: self-pay, finance, or insured
+• Ways to pay: self-pay, insured, finance options

 • Hospital stay: same-day or in-patient